apache/geode/Geode-Internal-Architecture.md

 # Querying and Indexes

+Geode provides a SQL-like querying language called OQL that allows applications to access data stored in regions.

-A subset of OQL is supported.
-It is a SQL-like language that allows additional functionality for querying complex objects, object attributes and methods.
+OQL is a SQL-like language that allows additional functionality for querying complex objects, object attributes and methods.

 Query - Implementation of query can be found in DefaultQuery.
 This class is the starting point for query execution and is a good place to start tracing in a debugger.
 When executing a query, the first step the engine takes is parsing the query.
 We use antlr to do this task, which generates an AST Tree and we then compile the tree and execute